eeve-fork/motia/contributors/rfc/2025-07-14-motia-docker.md

 - Missing a Motia provided self hosting solution
 - Missing documentation for self-hosting options
 - Missing a self-hosting example
-- Lack of self-hosting options creates a barrier for first entry users to try Motia in a production environment (specifically those who don't want to marry into Motia Cloud)
+- Lack of self-hosting options creates a barrier for first entry users to try Motia in a production environment

 ## Goals